AaronConrad/BB8_Droid/README.md

 - Auto-stabilizing with a robot with 4 degrees of freedom
 - Splitting the tasks to be able to multithread safely
 - Getting a smart device (phone), Pi, and Arduino all communicating

-*** THE LIBRARIES CURRENTLY INCLUDED IN MY PROJECT ARE PROPERTIES OF THEIR RESPECTIVE OWNERS, AND I TAKE NO CREDIT FOR THEM.
-They are included for completion's sake and to fill out the folders with some files.
-As I start adding my own code, they will likely be removed. ***